Guidelines for Preparing or Submitting a Thesis or Dissertation

 The manuscript should be clearly readable throughout, for both electronic and printed documents.
 If there are questions regarding print quality, the student is encouraged to consult the Graduate School.

-All of the following steps must take place by the thesis/dissertation deadline indicated on the degree completion calendar: Review the Submitting Thesis/Dissertation website, register at the ProQuest/University Microfilms International (UMI) website, enter basic information about you and your work, complete the non-exclusive publishing agreement, attach your document, and click the final "Submit" button.
+All of the following steps must take place by the thesis/dissertation deadline indicated on the degree completion calendar: register at the ProQuest/University Microfilms International (UMI) website, enter basic information about you and your work, complete the non-exclusive publishing agreement, attach your document, and click the final "Submit" button.
 No part of the submission is registered until you click the final "Submit" button.
 The Graduate School then reviews your submission and checks for formatting errors and makes sure that your academic record is complete and that all required fees are paid and forms are submitted.
 Once the Graduate School has accepted your paper and received all required items, the Graduate School delivers your work to ProQuest/UMI.
 You will be notified by email about the status of your submission.
 UMI will prepare archival digital copies and microfilm copies, both of which are maintained in perpetuity and migrated to new storage media as necessary, in accord with UMI's contract with the Library of Congress.
 UMI then disseminates your work to various bibliographic databases and indexes and publishes a full-text copy of your work on a website available to the Binghamton University community.
 Readers outside of Binghamton University may find your dissertation and purchase copies directly from UMI.

 Before you begin, be sure that you have the following: